munificent/craftinginterpreters/book/calls-and-functions.md

 <img src="image/calls-and-functions/parameter-window.png" alt="The same stack with the sum() function's call frame window surrounding fn sum, 5, 6, and 7." />

-Do you notice how the argument slots the caller sets up and the parameter slots the callee needs are both in exactly the right order?
+Do you notice how the argument slots that the caller sets up and the parameter slots the callee needs are both in exactly the right order?
 How convenient!
 This is no coincidence.
 When I talked about each CallFrame having its own window into the stack, I never said those windows must be *disjoint*.
 There's nothing preventing us from overlapping them, like this:

 <img src="image/calls-and-functions/overlapping-windows.png" alt="The same stack with the top-level call frame covering the entire stack and the sum() function's call frame window surrounding fn sum, 5, 6, and 7." />